Rula Lenska: Radio and voice

 On radio Lenska played Lintilla and her clones in the second series of The Hitchhiker's Guide to the Galaxy and was also in the fifth series which debuted on BBC Radio 4 in May 2005.
-She has presented travel programmes for BBC radio and has recorded various audiobooks.
+She has presented travel programmes for BBC Radio and has recorded various audiobooks including Peaches For Monsieur Le Cure by Joanne Harris.

 Celebrity Big Brother

 Lenska's work on tour with the London Gay Men's Chorus is assumed to have prompted her participation in the United Kingdom version of Celebrity Big Brother in January 2006.
 Her reason for accepting the invitation to go on the show was "I'm a crazy Polish countess who likes a challenge".
-During the show, she declared that she had been a "Tibetan Buddhist" for many years but had been practising "Buddhism for the common man", which has no hierarchical structure (Nichiren Daishonin), for two years.
+During the show, she declared that she had been a "Tibetan Buddhist" for many years but had been practising Nichiren Daishonin for two years.

 On 13 January 2006, along with fellow housemate, Scottish politician and then-Respect Party MP George Galloway, she attracted the attention of the media by indulging in a role-play task set by Celebrity Big Brother, in which Galloway pretended to be a cat licking milk from her cupped hands, and Lenska stroked his ears and moustache.
 On another occasion during her time in the Big Brother house, she was accidentally locked in the toilet.

 Personal life

-Lenska has been married twice, first to actor Brian Deacon (4 June 1977 – 1987), with whom she had one daughter, Lara Parker (née Lara Deacon), and secondly, to actor Dennis Waterman, from 3 January 1987 until 31 March 1998.
+Lenska has been married twice, first to actor Brian Deacon (4 June 1977 – 1987), with whom she had one daughter, and secondly, to actor Dennis Waterman, from 3 January 1987 until 31 March 1998.
 Both marriages ended in divorce.
 She and Waterman met on the set of Minder in 1981 where their characters had a brief love interest.
 Some years after Lenska's second marriage ended, in a March 2012 interview with Piers Morgan, Waterman said: "It's not difficult for a woman to make a man hit her.
-She certainly wasn't a beaten wife, she was hit and that’s different."
+She certainly wasn't a beaten wife, she was hit and that's different."
 Via her friend, Denise Welch on Loose Women, Lenska said that she was relieved that he had now admitted beating her.
 Lenska had made allegations against Waterman shortly after their split and thought she could no longer be accused of lying.

 In 2016, Lenska was sentenced to a 16-month driving ban and ordered to pay a total of £526 after crashing her car while under the influence of alcohol.
 Her three-year-old grandson was a passenger in the car.